From GUILDHALL to ST.PAUL’s CATHEDRAL and on to BLACKFRIARS

 Nearby

-Site of the centre of the publishing trade
+Site of the centre of the publishing, printing and book selling trade in Shakespeare’s time

 STATIONERS’ HALL